 Homeowners should also know that this type of sod tends to spread diseases and insects to other areas of the lawn as it disperses.
-Those who maintain their lawns and frequently mow or use pesticides can keep the grass in check.
+The grass has a low root system that lets the grass spread.
+Homeowners will need to kill the root system or hire a landscaping team to take care of the problem.
+However, those who maintain their lawns and frequently mow or use pesticides can keep the grass in check.
 Though using too much pesticide can kill the sod, homeowners must use a small amount to take care of the insects and pests growing and living in the grass.

 Top Articles on St. Augustine Sod

 How To Plant & Maintain A Container Garden

 Container gardening is a popular way to grow various plants in any sized backyard or home.
 Here’s a few tips on creating & maintaining your container garden.Read More →

 As summer comes to a close, get ready to hibernate indoors for the winter.
 Take care of what’s outside first with these fall lawn care tips.Read More →